[Whats Apps] +919979891672

 ABOUT THROAT

 Tonsils and adenoids are part of your lymphatic system.
-Tonsils are in the back of your throat and your adenoids are higher up, behind your nose.
+Tonsils are in the back of your throat, and your adenoids are higher up, behind your nose.
 They help protect you from infection by trapping germs coming in through your mouth and nose.
 Sometimes your tonsils and adenoids become infected themselves.
 Tonsillitis makes your tonsils sore and swollen.
-Enlarged adenoids can be sore, make it hard to breathe and cause ear problems.
+Enlarged adenoids can be sore, make it hard to breathe, and cause ear problems.